LowTide-Dev/llm-probing-project/writeup/writeup.md

 ### 2.1 Linear Probing as an Interpretability Method

 Alain & Bengio (2016) introduced linear probes as a diagnostic tool for understanding the information geometry of intermediate neural network layers.
 Their key insight is that while deep layers may technically destroy Shannon information, they perform nonlinear transformations that can make information more linearly accessible.
 A classifier probe trained on layer $\ell$'s activations measures how "explicitly" that layer represents a target concept.
-We adopt their selectivity metric (probe accuracy minus control probe accuracy) to control for the possibility that the probe is learning the task rather than measuring representation.
+I am adopting their selectivity metric (probe accuracy minus control probe accuracy) to control for the possibility that the probe is learning the task rather than measuring representation.

 ### 2.2 Domain-Specific Language Models for Materials Science

 MatSciBERT (Gupta et al., 2022) extends BERT-style pretraining to materials science literature and demonstrates strong gains on named entity recognition and relation extraction tasks in the domain.
 LLaMat similarly shows that domain-specific pretraining can outperform larger general-purpose models on materials tasks.
-These results motivate our hypothesis that domain-specific models encode physical concepts more explicitly—though behavioral gains do not, by themselves, establish this.
+These results motivate my hypothesis that domain-specific models encode physical concepts more explicitly, though behavioral gains do not, by themselves, establish this.

 ### 2.3 Surprising Strength of General-Purpose Models

 Rubungo et al. (2023) present LLM-Prop, which finds that a general-purpose T5 encoder with a simple linear projection can outperform domain-specific models like MatBERT and state-of-the-art graph neural networks on materials property prediction tasks including band gap and unit cell volume.
-The authors argue this reflects the model's ability to access critical physical information—such as space group symmetry—from text descriptions.
+The authors argue this reflects the model's ability to access critical physical information. such as space group symmetry, from text descriptions.
 This finding sets up an important foil for our study: if a general-purpose model already captures the physical concepts we probe for, domain-specific pretraining may improve generation quality rather than conceptual encoding.

 ### 2.4 Token-Level Chemical Understanding